-Selection Guide for Isolators

-(Click Here for O (Click Here for Our Full Selection)
+Selection Guide for Isolators (Click Here for Our Full Selection)

-Free-Spac e Isolators
+Free-Space Isolators

 Spectral Region Wavelength Range

+UV 365 - 385 nm

+Visible 390 - 700 nm

-Thorlabs' Adjustable Narrowband MIR Isolators are factory aligned to provide peak isolation at the specified center wavelength.
-They also offer the user the ability to adjust the alignment of the output polarizer with respect to the input polarizer, allowing the peak of the isolation curve to lie anywhere within a 50 - 100 nm range; see the tables below for details.
+These isolators are factory aligned to provide peak isolation at the specified center wavelength.
+They also offer the user the ability to adjust the alignment of the output polarizer with respect to the input polarizer, allowing the peak of the isolation curve to lie anywhere within a 50 - 200 nm range; see the tables below for details.
 Please see the Isolator Types tab for additional design details and representative graphs of the wavelength-dependent isolation.